Legislation Details

 WHEREAS, the recorded music industry receives an estimated 84% of its revenue from digital streaming; and,

-WHEREAS, in the year 2025 there has been legislation re-introduced and received in the House by Representative Rashida Tlaib called the Living Wage for Musicians Act which ensures that musicians receive one cent per stream instead of 0.003 cents (1/333rd of a cent) per stream, and;
+WHEREAS, in the year 2025 there has been legislation re-introduced and received in the House by Representative Rashida Tlaib called the Living Wage for Musicians Act which ensures that musicians receive one cent per stream instead of $0.003 per stream and,

 NOW THEREFORE BE IT RESOLVED, that Pittsburgh City Council affirms its support for musicians to receive a minimum of one cent per stream from digital streaming services as well as advocates for other similar legislation that supports fair compensation for streaming only applicable to human creators; and,